re-masashi/spitfire/docs/index.rst

   "Any sufficiently advanced technology is indistinguishable from magic" ~ Arthur C. Clarke

 To break it down to you, Spitfire has a compiler that optimizes and reduces the time taken by various operations.
 This makes Spitfire *magically fast*.
-No trade-offs, oure performance.
+No trade-offs, pure performance.

 Some `wonderful people <https://github.com/re-masashi/spitfire/blob/master/CONTRIBUTORS>`_ initially created Spitfire for Python2, which wasn't usable with the Python we know today (Python3).
 Since such a magical work fannot be left behind, this was ported to Python3.